ahinkle/awesome-laravel-bash-aliases/README.md

 ## Inspiration

 Working with bash in daily life, it is very irritating writing the same command multiple times.
 To avoid that we write aliases/snippets for bashrc and make our life easier.

-.. and let's get real - Watching Taylor Otwell and Jeffrey Way run "`nah`" is magical ✨.
+This is a list of useful bash aliases that I've seen in use at Laravel conferences or organized events over the years.

 Read [Contribution Guidelines](CONTRIBUTING.md) before contributing.